MabbottLab/MEGneto/README.md

 - `ft_sourceinterpolate.m` to interpolate functional data onto anatomical data using prev as input, subject MRI
 - `ft_volumelookup.m` to create binary mask; once applied, will isolate desired regions

+### Concatenation and Condition Vectors
+'FCP_4_5_trialalignment.m' concatenates the cat matrices from fcp_4 into one compiled cat matrix for later use.

+The condition vector must be made by the user and saved in the format given in the main_freeviewing instructions.
+The condition vector is a num_trials x 1 vector that specificies the content of the clip (1 = interest, 0 = control).

+The user must also go back to fcp_1 output and find which trials were removed from each participant and make a table that shows missing trials for each run (example table in MEG_processing folder).
+The second part of FCP_4_5 aligns the overall condition vector with the missing trials from each participant, giving a unique condition vector for each participant.

 ### Pipeline Endpoints

 After beamforming, you now have a set of timeseries for each participant describing brain activity over time within each atlas ROI and for each trial.